Is a 1031 Exchange Right for You?

 So, let's take a step back and see what Section 1031 states: "No gain or loss shall be recognized on the exchange of property held for productive use in a trade or business or for investment if such property is exchanged solely for property of like-kind which is to be held either for productive use in a trade or business or for investment."

-This is powerful protection: Tax-deferred exchanges allow investors to defer capital gains taxes, as well as facilitate significant portfolio growth and increased return on investment.
+This is powerful protection: Tax-deferred exchanges allow investors to defer taxes, as well as facilitate significant portfolio growth and increased return on investment.
 To access the full potential of benefits, it's crucial to understand the exchange process and Section 1031 code.

 For instance, what's the definition of like-kind property?
 Any property held for productive use of trade or business or for investment can be exchanged for any other property held in productive use in trade or business or for investment—these properties are like-kind to one another.
 The rules can be subtle and complicated, however, so you'll need to get expert advice—don't make assumptions.
 You should always review all aspects of specific facts and circumstances with your tax and legal advisors.